Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Discussion

-Self-Consistency is a prompting method that samples multiple reasoning paths and generates a consistent answer by majority vote strategy \cite{DBLP:journals/corr/abs-2203-11171}.
-It has proved effective in various reasoning benchmarks.
+Self-Consistency is a prompting method that samples multiple reasoning paths and generates a consistent answer by majority vote strategy \citep{DBLP:journals/corr/abs-2203-11171}.
+It has proved effective in various reasoning benchmarks \citep{DBLP:journals/corr/abs-2203-11171}.
 Here, we combine the Self-Polish and Self-Consistency methods to investigate whether there will be further performance improvement.
-Following \cite{DBLP:journals/corr/abs-2203-11171}, we conduct experiments with $temperature=0.7$ for diversity when generating new problems and rationales.
+We conduct experiments on two difficult datasets (i.e., GSM8K and AQuA) with $temperature=0.7$ for diversity following \citep{DBLP:journals/corr/abs-2203-11171}.

-Results in Table \ref{table:with self-consistency} demonstrate that the integration of Self-Polish (SP) with Self-Consistency (SC) exhibits a substantial performance gain in Chain-of-Thought and Least-to-Most approaches.
-Moreover, an increase in the number of reasoning paths leads to a corresponding improvement in performance.
-For instance, on the MathQA dataset using the LtM approach, the reasoning performance achieves a score of $53.5\%$ with the utilization of $20$ paths.
-We firmly believe that a larger number of paths would result in even higher performance scores.
+Results in Table \ref{table:with self-consistency} demonstrate that SP provides a substantial performance gain for SC in Auto-CoT and Complex-CoT manners.
+Moreover, an increase in the number of reasoning paths leads to a corresponding improvement in performance, showing the advantage of voting strategy.